rust-tw/book-tw/src/ch17-02-trait-objects.md

 {{#rustdoc_include ../listings/ch17-oop/listing-17-09/src/main.rs:here}}
 ```

-<span class="caption">Listing 17-9: Using trait objects to store values of
+<span class="caption">範例 17-9: Using trait objects to store values of
 different types that implement the same trait</span>

 When we wrote the library, we didn’t know that someone might add the